 Multiple experiments on metallic ferromagnets have shown consistency between measured properties and theoretical expectations relying on avoided QCP scenario.
 Namely, at low temperatures there have been observed: ({\it i}) change from a second to first-order ferromagnet (FM) to paramagnet transition \cite{Pfleiderer2002,Uhlarz2004,Araki2015,Shimizu2015}, ({\it ii}) emergence of spatially modulated phase \cite{CeAgSb2,CeRuPO2,Taufour2016,Taufour2017,CeTiGe3,Gati2021} and ({\it iii}) appearance of tricritical wings \cite{Uhlarz2004,Taufour2010,Kotegawa2011,Aoki2011,Araki2015,Shimizu2015,Taufour2017}.
 Very recently itinerant ferromagnet \lcg, that is the focus of the current work, has joined the above list as an example of emergence of the new, potentially spatially modulated, phase out of FM under pressure \cite{Canfield2021}.

-For the proper description of metallic ferromagnets there has been also proposed a Stoner type of approach based on common among them electronic structure property that is mixing of correlated and uncorrelated bands in the vicinity of the Fermi level.
-This approach, just as QCP avoidance approach, is able to rationalize observations of first order transition \cite{Wysokinski2014R,Wysokinski2015R}, tricritical wings \cite{Wysokinski2015R,Abram2016}, and modulated phase \cite{Wysokinski2019} under pressure.
+For the proper description of metallic ferromagnets there has been also proposed a Stoner type of approach based on common among them electronic structure property that is mixing of correlated and uncorrelated orbitals in the vicinity of the Fermi level.
+This approach, just as QCP avoidance approach, is able to rationalize observations of first order transition \cite{Wysokinski2014R,Wysokinski2015R}, tricritical wings \cite{Wysokinski2015R,Abram2016}, and spatially modulated phase \cite{Wysokinski2019} under pressure.
 Although more restricted by the material-specific input parameters, this microscopic approach has an advantage as it captures the appearance of the two distinct FM phases ubiquitous among metallic ferromagnets \cite{Uhlarz2004,Pfleiderer2002,Kobayashi2007,Taufour2010,Taufour2017}.
 Moreover, the approach inspired the proposal of a consistent theory of the superconductivity in \ug. \cite{Kadzielawa2018}

-Possible ambiguity in the microscopic foundations of generic features among metallic ferromagnets calls for a critical and thorough theoretical investigation of each of the compounds separately in order to provide conclusive interpretation of particular observations.
-In this light recently reported measurements for low-$T_c$ metallic ferromagnet \lcg\ indicating the appearance of partially gapped, presumably due to emergent antiferromagnetic (AFM) component, high-pressure magnetic phase \cite{Canfield2021}, raised a question about the underlying mechanism responsible for this novel state.
-Therefore, in the current work, by means of density functional theory (DFT) calculations we analyze electronic and magnetic properties of \lcg\ in order to shed light on the origin of this enigmatic high pressure magnetic phase.
+Possible ambiguity in the microscopic foundations of generic features among metallic ferromagnets calls for critical and thorough theoretical investigations of each of the compounds separately in order to provide a conclusive interpretation of particular observations.
+In this light recently reported measurements for low-$T_c$ metallic ferromagnet \lcg\ indicating the appearance of a partially gapped, presumably due to an emergent antiferromagnetic (AFM) component, high-pressure magnetic {\it new state} \cite{Canfield2021}, raised a question about the underlying mechanism responsible for this novel phase.
+Therefore, in the current work, by means of the density functional theory (DFT) calculations we analyze electronic and magnetic properties of \lcg\ in order to shed a light on the origin of this enigmatic high pressure magnetic phase.